aliware-os/dragonfly-test/content/user_guide/install_server.en.md

 ---
-title: "Install Server"
+title: "Installing Server"
 date: 2018-10-15T15:32:47+08:00
-draft: true
 ---

 This guide provides instructions for developers to build and run cluster manager (supernode) from source code.

+{{% notice tip %}}
 The recommended deployment for the cluster manager is that at least two machines with at least 8-core 16G and best to provide Gigabit Ethernet.
+{{% /notice %}}

 ## Step 1: Requirements
 You can either deploy the cluster manager (supernode) on the Docker container or on the physical machine.